Skip to main content

 1 mentions Positive Neutral Negative

-The game is well-optimized, requiring minimal system resources and featuring a relatively small file size, making it accessible for a wide range of players.
+The game is well optimized, requiring minimal system resources to run smoothly, and has a relatively small installation size.

-• “You won't need much to play this game either, as it's pretty well optimized and its size isn't that big.”
+• “You won't need much to play this game as it's well optimized and the file size isn't very large.”

 • replayability